-I love retro.
+The Sketchie Beast LOVES retro.
 Especially Polynesian Pop and swinging Mid-Century Modern.
 Especially the two combined.
-Not a highly original genre, but a classic style I strive to make my own with modern edge and texture.
-Here's where I raise my martini and say 'cheers' to all things kitschy-cool.
+Not a highly original genre for art, but a classic style the artist strives to make her own with modern edge and texture.
+Here's where we raise our martinis and say 'cheers' to all things kitschy-cool.

-Mid-Century Modern flare combined with funky patterns and textures, this piece is a little brighter and cheerier than my usual heavily saturated fare.
-The inspiration for this piece was found at an antiques store in San Dimas, California, in the form of a wooden sculpture tagged simply 'Crazy Fish'.
+Mid-Mod flare combined with funky patterns and textures, this piece is a little brighter than the artist's usual heavily saturated fare.
+The inspiration for this piece was found at an antiques store in San Dimas, California, in the form of a wooden sculpture tagged 'Crazy Fish'.

-I created this piece as a nod to my love of 'Tiki Culture' using the exotic colors and distressed textures I feature in much of my artwork.
+This piece was created as a nod to the artist's love of 'Tiki Culture' using the exotic colors and distressed textures featured in much of her artwork.
 And what can be more fun than a mermaid smoking a cigar while a volcano erupts in the background?
-Not much, I imagine.
+Not much, she imagines.

-Sue Sputnik was inspired by an album cover for lovers of jet-set jazz.
-Acid green, rust and orange is not a color combination many fall in love with but I say it depends on the subject matter.
-For Miss Sputnik, the colors are fittingly fab.
+Susie Sputnik was inspired by an album cover for lovers of jet-set jazz.
+Acid green, rust and orange is not a color combination many fall in love with but it depends on the subject matter.
+For Miss Sputnik, the colors are out of this world.
 Put her in a clean white frame.
-You will fall in love!
+You'll love her to the moon and back.

 Surf City in Retrograde was inspired by the artist's love of surf guitar and an unrequited love for vintage VW buses.
 This 'beachy' piece has found favor with boomers, bohos and hipsters alike and is available in different filter finishes including some dramatic monochromatics, just ask!